The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 💲 Packaging and box materials

-When calculating subscription box packaging costs, remember to include the price of the actual box, tissue paper, stickers, labels, and any other packing materials you’ll use to give your subscription box that ‘wow’ factor.
+For example, when calculating subscription box packaging costs, remember to include the price of the actual box, tissue paper, stickers, labels, and any other packing materials you’ll use to give your subscription box that ‘wow’ factor.

 💲 Shipping, delivery, and fulfillment costs